 And Consider Lumineers

-Lumineers are a special kind of dental veneer that are designed to be “lower impact” on your teeth.
+Lumineers are a special kind of dental veneer that are designed to be “lower-impact” on your teeth.
 Placing dental veneers involves removing some natural tooth material.
 Lumineers are designed to be placed removing little or no natural tooth material.
 That’s because they’re thinner.
 Some people like having this option because it makes the procedure more reversible, though it may not actually be reversible.

-During your consultation, we will talk about your dental veneers options, and help you decide which is right for you.
+During your consultation, we will talk about your dental veneer options, and help you decide which is right for you.
 To learn more about porcelain veneers in Rochester, NY, please call (585) 244-3337 or email us for an appointment at Contemporary Dentistry.